 Approved accommodations may differ from those previously provided, as they must appropriately address the current impact of the disability on the student’s performance in a collegiate setting.

 Q: What is the process to register for disability services at Becker College, including academic accommodations and on-campus housing accommodations?

-Students must download and complete the Disability Services Accommodation Registration Form, gather copies of relevant disability documentation, and email the ADA/504 coordinator at firstname.lastname@example.org or call 508.373.9704 to schedule an appointment for a confidential conversation.
+Students must download and complete the Disability Services Accommodation Registration Form, gather copies of relevant disability documentation, and email the Office of Disability Services at firstname.lastname@example.org or call 508.373.9704 to schedule an appointment for a confidential conversation.

 Students should mail documentation to:

 Worcester, MA 01609